Types of Aid

 Loan funds are disbursed directly to the University of New Hampshire in equal amounts over each term of enrollment for the academic year.
 There is a 6-month grace period prior to repayment following graduation, withdrawal, or a drop below half-time status.

-Students who wish to use a portion of their Direct Loan eligibility or an Alternative Loan to pay for Summer classes must complete a Summer Course Form through Blackboard and submit it to the Financial Aid Office.
+Students who wish to use a portion of their Direct Loan eligibility, an Alternative Loan or a PLUS Loan to pay for Summer classes must complete a Summer Course Form through Blackboard (available mid-March) and submit it to the Financial Aid Office.
 Please note: Using Direct Loan funds for the summer will impact your academic year (Fall and Spring) Financial Aid.

 For additional information on these Federal student loans, see The Student Guide.